 Material Needed to Complete The Final Grant

-The requirements for completing the final grant reports can be found in Exhibit B of the ratified grant agreement.
+The requirements for completing the final grant reports can be found in Exhibit B of the RFP and the ratified grant agreement.

 - a copy of the grant agreement